Socket Programming in C

 Summary

 The basic socket programs are relatively trivial.
-But this version 1 has some obvious flaws the major one being checking error states (which a lot of beginners forget in their first version).
-The next article will look into some more details about read and write operations on the socket.
+However, version 1 has some obvious flaws, the foremost of which is checking error states (which many beginners forget in their first version).
+The following article will provide more details about read and write operations on the socket.

 Inspiration for Article